Adoption and What to Expect

 Your Puppy Will Receive The Following

 Dewormer at 2, 4, 6, 8 weeks.
 Vet exam, fecal check, vaccinations, and health certificate at 8 weeks.
-Two year health guarantee against genetic diseases.
+One year health guarantee against genetic diseases.

 A puppy package, including: health records, AKC registration paperwork, their original birth collar as a keepsake, a transitional toy from the litter, a blanket with the smell of their mommy and siblings, and a three day supply of the food that your puppy has been eating.